-This a tool that projects the values of those in control.
+This a tool that protects and projects the values of those in control.
 It’s such a part of our culture we do not see it.
-And, it’s the most dangerous when it becomes invisible.
+And it’s the most dangerous when it becomes invisible.

-A verdant healthy society needs several things.
-It needs some standards of behavior.
-There is a delicate balance between too few and too many rules and regulations.
-In a democratic society everyone has a voice in setting these standards.
-But, in large social enterprises it can become too cumbersome to implement.
-So, some people specialize in this area we call law.
-Ideally, they set standards that protect and support the general welfare of the people.
+A verdant, healthy society requires practical and fair standards of behavior.
+But there is a delicate balance between too few and too many rules and regulations.
+In a democratic society, everyone should have a voice in setting these standards.

-Censorship is a way of promoting a set of values while at the same time excluding opposing views.
-And, that is why it is a form of propaganda.
-After all, propaganda is advancing biased and prejudiced arguments while excluding opposing points of view.
-These are the classic mind control tactics of Groupthink Manipulation.
-If you aren’t familiar with this, it’s an overall strategy for controlling the beliefs and actions of groups.
+Censorship is a way of promoting a set of values while excluding opposing views.
+That is why it’s a subtle form of propaganda.
+Propaganda aims to advance biased and prejudiced arguments simultaneously, excluding opposing points of view.

-Is suppression really any protection?
-Does the suppression of things that don’t support the cultural narrative really protect us?
+Does suppression protect us, or something else going on?
+Does the suppression support the cultural narrative or us?
 Or does it just keep us in the dark?
-Is censorship for our protection or is it simply a way of projecting the values of those in charge of the group?
+Is censorship for our protection, or is it simply a way of projecting the values of those in charge of the group?

 The Most Asked Questions About Censorship

 Why are most books banned?
 That’s simple.
-The book presents ideas, subject matter or facts that undermine the current cultural narrative.
+The book presents ideas, subject matter, or facts that don’t support the prevalent cultural narrative.

 What are the basic arguments for and against the suppression of information?
-As we stated above, the basic argument for censorship is the assumption we need protection from some threat.
-Freedom of expression is the main argument against suppression.
-It is better to know than to be kept in the dark.
+As we stated above, the primary argument for censorship is that we need protection from some threat.
+Freedom of expression is the central argument against suppression.
+It is better to know than to stay in the dark.

 Many things are subject to censoring.
-For example, banning books or their sources, banning films or editing them.
-Restricting language, art, and pictures is censorship.
+Books, films, and social media are banned or edited to remove things they don’t like.
+Restricting language, art, and pictures is a form of censorship.
 There are obvious and subtle types of censoring.
 Promoting biased and prejudiced opinions while excluding differing viewpoints or facts is censorship.

-Remember, any content that presents a potential financial liability or threat to membership are the enemies of the group owners.
+Remember, any content that presents a potential financial liability or threat to membership is the group owners’ enemies.
 That’s because maintaining a paying membership is a vital source of cash flow.
-So, maintaining control of what you see and hear is important.
+So, maintaining control of what you see and hear is essential.

 Censorship in the Corporate World

 We accept censorship in the workplace.
-It’s a mistake to think corporate policies are there to protect the employees.
-Non-compete clauses and intellectual property policies are obviously to protect the rights of the company.
+It’s a mistake to think corporate policies protect the employees.
+Non-compete clauses and intellectual property policies defend the rights of the company.
 However, even policies like those against discrimination are primarily to protect the company.

 Learn the importance of unplugging from the cultural narrative.
-This will give you space to think.
+When you disconnect from it, then you space to think.
 It helps you to spot the use of other forms of censorship.

-The argument we hear is that censorship for our protection is necessary.
-It protects us from bad stuff.
+The argument we hear is that censorship for our protection is necessary because it protects us from awful stuff.
 In other words, hearing or seeing things that don’t support their agenda is a threat.
-But, who decides what is threatening?
-Those in charge of the social group decide.
-They decide what is good and what is bad.
-This way you don’t have to decide for yourself.
-Bottom line.
+But who decides what is threatening?
+Those in charge of the social group choose what is appropriate.
+They determine what is right and what is wrong.
+This way, you don’t have to decide for yourself.
 Above all, censoring protects the financial interests of those who profit from the group.

 What can you do to Combat Censorship?

-- Express your opinion to those who own the group.
+1) Express your opinion to those who own the group.
 Chances are it will not change their minds.
-They created these boundaries to protect their financial interests.
-This could be advertisers or paying members.
+They created these boundaries to protect their financial interests, such as advertisers or paying members.

-- Enhance your critical thinking skills.
+3) Enhance your critical thinking skills.
 Follow the inner quest of consciousness development.
-The more aware you become the more options you’ll find in life.
-We call the processes which expand awareness spiritual exploration.
+The more aware you become, the more options you’ll find in life.
+We call these processes spiritual exploration.
 Become a freethinker.
-The better you can discern the facts from the fiction the better it is for everyone.
+The better you can discern the facts from the fiction, the better it is for everyone.

-The suppression of information, ideas, and art is a common tool of social control.
+The suppression of information, ideas, and art is a standard social control tool.
 Those in power use censorship for our protection as a ploy to force their values on others.
-But, it’s such part of our culture we do not see it.
-And, that’s when it’s the most dangerous.
+But, it’s such a part of our culture we do not see it.
+That’s when it’s the most dangerous.
 So, learn to be a freethinker and spot this tactic.
 Once you can do this, then you can get around it.
-Learn question the cultural narrative which hides censorship.
+Learn to question the cultural narrative which hides censorship.